Chapter 4:

 The pen slipped from my grasp, landing with a soft thud on the desk.
 I leaned back in my chair, staring at the ceiling, lost in thought.

 The last one could wait.
-I didn't have to overcome all my perceived flaws in a single night.
+I didn't have to overcome everything in a single night.
 I could work on these changes gradually, one step at a time.
 It was perfectly fine to begin small and grow from there.

 Not following the instruction manuals others set...